comet-licsar/licsar_proc/docs/index.rst

 2. coregister to RSLC files
 -------------------

-how to coreg outside of 180 days limit? .... note here test of the integrated docs
+how to coreg outside of 180 days limit? .... just run with '-E' parameter (some extra tweaks there, EIDP-related) test of the integrated docs

 3. create interferograms